raghavmarwah/OTW-Bandit-Writeups/Readme.md

 will be posted publically though.

-While solving this game even I had to look up parts of solutions to a few levels online, I will be giving credit where due.
+While solving this game even I had to look up parts of solutions to a few levels online, I will be giving proper credit where due.

 Thanks!